 The filling mix for this recipe consists of a delicious blend of cinnamon, nutmeg, raisins, oats, walnuts, butter and of course some brown sugar.
-This combination leaves you with a flavour packed centre that matches the tender apple perfectly.
+This combination leaves you with a flavor-packed center that matches the tender apple perfectly.

-Like any apple recipe you’re able to use basically any type of apple but the results may vary.
-For the best results, I recommend using a stewing or baking apple, you can usually find these at any good supermarket.
-There are quite a few varieties but I highly recommend using something like a Jonagold, Granny Smith or something similar.
+Like any apple recipe, you’re able to use any type of apple, but the results may vary.
+For the best results, I recommend using a stewing or baking apple, and you can usually find these at any good supermarket.
+There are quite a few varieties, but I highly recommend using something like a Jonagold, Granny Smith or something similar.

-As you could imagine slow cooker baked apples go perfectly with some vanilla ice cream however with that said you can simply have it just on its own without any extras.
-Either way you will end up with a great tasting dessert that the entire family will enjoy (Assuming they like fruit).
+As you can imagine, slow cooker baked apples go perfectly with some vanilla ice cream.
+However, with that said you can just have it just on its own without any extras.
+Either way, you will end up with a great tasting dessert that the entire family will enjoy (Assuming they like fruit).

 Exploding apples are quite common when you go to bake apples and is no different when you do it in the slow cooker.
 There are a few things you’re able to do to help reduce the chance of the apple falling apart such as pricking the skin or peeling a small strip of the skin away.

-If you want to see how these apples are done then be sure to check out the video below.
+If you want to see how to do these baked apples, then be sure to check out the video below.
 The video will take you through everything you need to know about this incredible slow cooker dessert.